 Rooming-in for mothers and well newborns: While difficult, temporary separation minimizes the risk of postnatal infant infection from maternal respiratory secretions.
 If possible, admit the infant to an area separate from unaffected infants and wear gowns, gloves, eye protection goggles, and standard procedural masks for newborn care.

 If the center cannot place the infant in a separate area — or the mother chooses rooming-in despite recommendations — ensure the infant is at least 6 feet from the mother.
 A curtain or an isolette can help facilitate separation.

 Breastfeeding: Because studies to date have not detected the virus in breast milk, mothers may express breast milk after appropriate breast and hand hygiene.
 Caregivers who are not infected may feed the breast milk to the infant.
 Mothers who request direct breastfeeding should comply with strict preventive precautions that include the use of a mask and meticulous breast and hand hygiene.

-If you have questions about your specific situation, be sure to reach out to your St. Joseph Health OBGYN.
+If you have questions about your specific situation, be sure to reach out to your doctor at St. Joseph Health.
 These are unexpected times, but our team is always here to ease your concerns as you welcome the newest member of your family.